apache/shardingsphere/docs/document/content/reference/distsql/syntax/rql/rule-query/show-sharding-table-rule.en.md

 2 rows in set (0.01 sec)
 ```

-- Query the sharding rules of the current logic schema
+- Query the sharding table rule of the current logic schema
 ```sql
 SHOW SHARDING TABLE RULES;
 ```